pmjuu/reactree-frontend/README.md

 - Jest, playwright

-#### `Electron`을 사용한 이유
+#### Reasons for Using `Electron`

-* 시스템 리소스 접근
+* Access to system resources
-  - 웹뷰 페이지 내에서 Node.js API를 직접 사용해서 파일 시스템에 접근할 수 있습니다. 이는 웹 브라우저에서는 일반적으로 사용할 수 없는 기능입니다.
+  - You can directly use Node.js APIs within the webview page to access the file system, which is generally not possible in a web browser.
-* 웹 개발 기술 활용
+* Utilization of web development technologies
-  - 프론트엔드 영역 Renderer 프로세스에서는 Chromium을, 백엔드 영역 Main 프로세스에서는 Node.js를 사용하기 때문에, 기존의 웹 개발 기술을 활용할 수 있습니다.
+  - Since Chromium is used in the Renderer process (frontend) and Node.js is used in the Main process (backend), existing web development technologies can be utilized.
-* 크로스 플랫폼 호환성
+* Cross-platform compatibility
-  - Windows, macOS, Linux 등 다양한 운영 체제에서 실행할 수 있는 데스크톱 애플리케이션을 개발할 수 있습니다.
+  - You can develop desktop applications that run on various operating systems such as Windows, macOS, and Linux.

 <br>

 # Features

-- Electron [ 이건화 40% / 김태우 30% / 박민주 30% ]
+- Electron [ Geonhwa 40% / Taewoo 30% / Minju 30% ]
-    - 시스템 리소스 접근으로 사용자의 로컬 저장소에 접근이 가능합니다.
+  - Allows access to the user's local storage via system resource access.
-    - `child_process` 로 사용자가 선택한 프로그램을 실행합니다.
+  - Runs the program selected by the user through `child_process`.
-    - 격리된 컨텍스트(`main`, `renderer`)에서 안전한 양방향 동기식 브릿지를 제공합니다.
+  - Provides a secure synchronous two-way bridge in isolated contexts (`main`, `renderer`).
-- 심링크 파일 생성 [ 이건화 50% / 김태우 30% / 박민주 20% ]
+- Symlink File Creation [ Geonhwa 50% / Taewoo 30% / Minju 20% ]
-    - 올바른 폴더를 선택하면 사용자의 프로젝트에 reactree함수를 실행할 수 있게 만드는 `Symlink` 파일을 생성합니다.
+  - When the correct folder is selected, it generates a `Symlink` file that allows the `reactree` function to run in the user's project.
-- 컴포넌트 계층 구조 데이터 추출 [ 이건화 20% / 김태우 40% / 박민주 40% ]
+- Component Hierarchy Data Extraction [ Geonhwa 20% / Taewoo 40% / Minju 40% ]
-    - 재귀함수 `createNode()` 를 통해서 `fiber`객체에서 컴포넌트 계층 구조 데이터를 트리 구조로 추출합니다.
+  - Using the recursive function `createNode()`, the component hierarchy data is extracted from the `fiber` object into a tree structure.
-- 트리 구조 데이터 다운받기 [ 이건화 40% / 김태우 40% / 박민주 20% ]
+- Downloading the Tree Structure Data [ Geonhwa 40% / Taewoo 40% / Minju 20% ]
-    - `폴더 선택` 버튼을 누르면 `data.json` 다운로드 동의를 받는 창이 뜨고, electron view에서 사용자 코드를 렌더링해서 보여줍니다. (개발모드 렌더링 화면)
+  - When the `Select Folder` button is clicked, a prompt appears asking for consent to download `data.json`, and the user's code is rendered in the Electron view (development mode rendering screen).
-    - 이후에 바로 `data.json`을 다운로드 받고 이를 바탕으로 트리 구조를 화면에 렌더링하고, 바로 `data.json`은 삭제됩니다.
+  - Then, `data.json` is immediately downloaded, the tree structure is rendered based on it, and `data.json` is deleted.
-- 컴포넌트 계층 구조 시각화 [ 이건화 30% / 김태우 20% / 박민주 50% ]
+- Visualizing the Component Hierarchy [ Geonhwa 30% / Taewoo 20% / Minju 50% ]
-    - 트리 구조에서 tag가 0인 `fiberNode`는 `FunctionComponent`를 뜻하는데, 이는 파란색으로 표시됩니다.
+  - In the tree structure, a `fiberNode` with a tag of 0 represents a `FunctionComponent`, which is displayed in blue.
-    - 트리 구조에서 마우스 스크롤을 하면 줌인/줌아웃이 되고, 드래그를 하면 트리 구조가 커서 위치에 따라서 이동합니다.
+  - Scrolling the mouse zooms in/out of the tree structure, and dragging moves the tree structure according to the cursor position.
-    - 트리 구조 상단의 WIDTH/HEIGHT 슬라이더 바를 조절하면 트리구조가 가로/세로 방향으로 작아지거나 커집니다.
+  - Adjusting the WIDTH/HEIGHT slider bar at the top of the tree structure shrinks or enlarges the tree structure horizontally/vertically.
-- 트리 구조 모달창 [ 이건화 20% / 김태우 30% / 박민주 50% ]
+- Tree Structure Modal [ Geonhwa 20% / Taewoo 30% / Minju 50% ]
-    - 트리 구조에서 노드위에 마우스 커서를 올리면 컴포넌트 정보를 보여주는 모달창이 보입니다.
+  - When hovering over a node in the tree structure, a modal appears showing component information.
-    - 일렉트론앱 window 가로와 모달창 가로 길이에 따라서 커서 오른쪽에 보이던 모달창이 안 보일 정도로 마우스가 오른쪽에 가까워지면 모달창이 왼쪽에서 보입니다. (반응형)
+  - The modal, which initially appears on the right side of the cursor, will switch to the left if the cursor is too close to the right edge, depending on the width of the Electron window and modal.
-    - 모달창에는 컴포넌트의 이름, `props`, `local state`와 `redux state`을 보여줍니다.
+  - The modal shows the component's name, `props`, `local state`, and `redux state`.
-- 코드 뷰어 [ 이건화 40% / 김태우 20% / 박민주 40% ]
+- Code Viewer [ Geonhwa 40% / Taewoo 20% / Minju 40% ]
-    - 트리의 노드를 클릭시 해당 컴포넌트가 렌더링된 위치의 js파일 경로와 코드를 보여줍니다.
+  - Clicking on a node in the tree displays the path and code of the JS file where the component is rendered.
-    - 컴포넌트가 아닌 노드를 클릭하거나 X버튼을 누르면 코드뷰어와 경로정보가 사라집니다.
+  - If a non-component node is clicked or the X button is clicked, the code viewer and path information disappear.
-- 폴더 선택 [ 이건화 30% / 김태우 50% / 박민주 20% ]
+- Folder Selection [ Geonhwa 30% / Taewoo 50% / Minju 20% ]
-    - 잘못된 폴더를 선택하면 에러 팝업창과 에러 페이지가 렌더링됩니다.
+  - If the wrong folder is selected, an error popup and error page are rendered.
-    - 폴더선택 버튼을 한 번 더 누르면 새로운 프로젝트를 불러와서 트리 구조를 그릴 수 있습니다.
+  - Clicking the folder selection button again allows the user to load a new project and render its tree structure.

 <br>

 # Timeline

-프로젝트 기간 : 2023.03.06(월) ~ 2023.03.30(목)
+Project Duration: March 6, 2023 (Mon) ~ March 30, 2023 (Thu)

-- 1주차: 아이디어 기획 및 목업 작성
+- Week 1: Idea planning and mockup creation
-- 2~3주차: 기능 개발
+- Week 2-3: Feature development
-- 4주차: 테스트코드 작성, 발표
+- Week 4: Writing test code, presentation

 # Contacts

-- 이건화 - ghlee2588@gmail.com
+- Geonhwa Lee - ghlee2588@gmail.com
-- 김태우 - taewoo124@gmail.com
+- Taewoo Kim - taewoo124@gmail.com
-- 박민주 - jsi04049@gmail.com
+- Minju Park - mjuudev@gmail.com